HadockKali/battleye-user-mode-bypass/README.md

 ## ⚠️ BE Exploit
 ![Build](https://img.shields.io/badge/Build-Passing!-green)

+#### [WARNING] This exploit has been patched by EAC!
+You can still learn from this repository or even research furthure exploiting.
+Thank you!

-BattlEye exploit, it shits on their security, literally.
+BattlEye exploit, it s**ts on their security, literally.

 ## Usage